 Shortly after finishing up the distribution of “Horns and Halos” we stumbled into “Code 33”.
 As Suki began to edit that in earnest I started to shoot “Battle for Brooklyn” and “The Broken Angel Film”.
-At the time we had a small child and I did a lot of the day to day dealing with her so that Suki could focus on the editing.
+At the time we had a small child and I did a lot of the day-to-day dealing with her so that Suki could focus on editing.

-I saw an article in the NY Times about a new neighborhood “being built from scratch” at the corner of Flatbush and Atlantic.
-There were some rail yards there but there were also a lot of new loft conversions of old industrial buildings as well as a couple of grand structures that seemed on the verge of being developed.
-Our daughter went to day care a couple of blocks from the site so I was very familiar with the area.
-When I read the article I was a bit confused.
+I saw an article in the NY Times about a new neighborhood “being built from scratch” at the corner of Flatbush and Atlantic Avenues.
+There were some MTA rail yards there but also many newer loft conversions of old industrial buildings – as well as a couple of grand structures that seemed on the verge of being repurposed.
+Our daughter went to day care a couple of blocks from the site, so I was very familiar with the area.
+When I read the article, I was so confused: there was a neighborhood there already.
 I started to ask my neighbors at the playground about it and was told to forget about it.
-“The mayor, the governor, and everyone else has come out for it so don’t even think about it.
-It’s not worth it.”
+“The mayor, the governor and everyone else has come out in support of it so don’t even think about it.
+It’s not worth your time.”

 Something about that depressed me.
-A few days later I saw a sign screaming “Stop the Project”.
-There was a name and phone number on the flier so I called and connected to Patti Hagen.
-She started to tell me everything that was wrong with it.
+A few days later, I saw a sign screaming “Stop the Project!”
+There was a name and phone number on the flier, so I called and connected to Patti Hagen.
+She started to tell me everything that was wrong with this project as well as development in general.
 It was December of 2003, cold as hell and beginning to snow.
-I told her I’d be over in the morning as she led a series of writers around the project site.
-I limped the mile to the project site in my car, through the thick snow.
-I then limped around the project site with Patti as my hip was kind of out of whack (a problem that only got worse over the course of the next 6 months).
+I told her I’d be over in the morning as she led a series of journalists around the project site.
+I limped around the project site with Patti and crew as my hip was kind of out of whack (a problem that only got worse over the course of the next 6 months).
 I probably shot 4 hours of footage that first day and I knew that we had a story to tell.
-After about a week of following Patti around she suggested that I reach out to Dan Goldstein because she believed he was the only “loft dweller” (what she called the new arrivals to the loft buildings) who would’t sell out.
-Most of the newcomers hadn’t developed deep roots in the neighborhood and were happy to take offers 20 percent over what they had paid the previous year in order to get out from under the threat of having their property seized via eminent domain.
+After about a week of following Patti around, she suggested that I reach out to Dan Goldstein because she believed he was the only “loft dweller” (what she called the neighborhood’s new arrivals to the loft buildings) who wouldn’t sell out.
+Most of the newcomers hadn’t developed deep roots in the neighborhood and were happy to take offers 20 percent over what they had paid the previous year in order to get out from under the threat of eminent domain.
 “Dan Goldstein,” I wondered out loud, “Is he a graphic designer?”
-Turns out he had designed the logo for the opposition group that had formed “Develop Don’t Destroy”.
-He had also designed the poster for our film “Radiation”.
+Turns out he had designed the logo for the project’s opposition group, “Develop Don’t Destroy.”
+He had also designed the poster for our film “Radiation.”

-Dan and I had spent several weeks together in Maine a decade before because he was the roommate of a high school friend of mine at Colgate.
-When I met with him it was clear that Patti was right; he wasn’t going to sell.
-In fact she was totally on the money, because within six months everyone else in his building sold out.
-For the next six years he was the sole inhabitant in a 32 unit building.
-He became the leader, and the face of, the opposition.
-Given our personal connection we were able to film quite closely.
+Dan and I had spent several weeks together in Maine a decade earlier because he was the roommate of a high school friend of mine in college.
+When I met with him, it was clear that Patti was right; he wasn’t going to sell.
+In fact, she was totally on the money, because within six months everyone else in his building sold out.
+For the next six years, he was the sole inhabitant in a 32 unit building.
+He became the leader and face of the opposition.
+Given our personal connection, we were able to film quite closely.
 There were complex issues related to power, race, community, gentrification, planning, development, corruption, and coercion involved in telling this story.
-At the same time it was important to keep it at a human scale level.
+At the same time, it was important to keep it at a human scale level.

 For the first six months I shot constantly and it took a toll on my body.
 In addition to shooting that project I was chasing Arthur around the Broken Angel site and I got completely worn down.
 My leg gave out completely and I was in tremendous pain.
 At that point I ended up in Dr John Sarno’s office, a well know back pain expert who argued that most back pain was caused by the repression of emotions rather than purely physical causes.
 I knew he was right because my father and brother had both been saved by him.
 He helped me too and we started a film project about him as well.
 However, I didn’t shoot more than 6 hours of tape in the first years of it.
 As I slowly recovered from my leg problems I continued to shoot.
 I just go more strategic and focused about the process.
 I also wasn’t sure what to shoot.